 In Peoria, water conservation is a way of life.
 Peoria actively protects and preserves its diverse water supply through aquifer recharge, direct reuse of reclaimed water for landscaping and other non-drinking water demands, as well as planning and building reliable water infrastructure.
 Our water customers also play an integral part, recognizing the importance of saving water as a key part of living in a desert environment.

 Our water conservation program is working.
 In the past decade alone, Peoria's water customers have reduced their water consumption by an average of 15% - that's 20,400 gallons per household per year!

 We hope you take advantage of Peoria's free classes, public outreach at dozens of events annually and water rebate incentives on multiple water-wise home improvement investments to save even more water.

 Come Grow With Us!

 Peoria's Sustainability Office is hosting a variety of free classes, workshops, and events for residents who are interested in learning about gardening in the desert!
-View the Sustainable U workshop flyer (PDF) for a list of upcoming classes and registration information.
+Please check back at a later date for a list of upcoming classes and registration information.

 What is a Drought?The term drought is used to describe 'an abnormally dry time period for a specific geographic area.'
 Like most of Arizona, Peoria has been in the grip of a serious drought for over 15 years.
 Yet water continues to flow to Peoria residents, and the City continues to grow economically.
 California is also experiencing drought, but municipal providers there have been ordered to cut back on water deliveries by 25%.
 Why the stark contrast?
 Because Peoria and Arizona have been planning for drought for years.